alphagov/forms/ADR/ADR005-use-multi-tenant-runner.md

   Manager --> Runner
 ```

-In this structure, there is one runner that serves forms to the end user.
-This enables you to have easier control over updating the runner where required (dependency version increases, service updates, etc.)
+In this structure, there is one runner service that serves forms to the end user.
+This:

+- Enables us to have easier control over updating the runner where required (dependency version increases, service updates, etc.)
+- Enables the ability to scale to the overall load on the forms service, removing the need to run idle servers for forms that have no traffic
+- Makes errors in the forms runner service have wider impact as all forms will be effected rather than just the one on the runner encountering the error

 ## Decision